 Some patients have seen reports about fully vaccinated people getting infected, and they are asking if this means the vaccines aren’t working.
 Others have asked if getting vaccinated helps prevent the transmission, or spread, of COVID-19.
 These are both important questions.

 We have known all along that the COVID-19 vaccines are not perfect.
 Like other vaccines we’ve used routinely for years, they are highly effective, but not 100% (read more about vaccine effectiveness).

 When a fully vaccinated person gets infected, it is often called a “breakthrough infection.”
 There are a few things to know about breakthrough infections:

-- The scientific evidence is confirming that the vaccines reduce the likelihood of getting infected with COVID-19, including against the Delta variant of concern.
+- The scientific evidence is confirming that the vaccines reduce the likelihood of getting infected with COVID-19, including against current variants of concern.

 - The evidence is also confirming that when breakthrough infections happen, the chance is very low of getting seriously sick, requiring hospital care, dying or developing long COVID.

-So, the vaccines help to reduce the chance of getting COVID-19 and they are still incredibly effective at preventing severe illness and death, including against variants of concern like the Delta variant.
+So, the vaccines help to reduce the chance of getting COVID-19 and they are still incredibly effective at preventing severe illness and death, including against variants of concern like the XBB variants.